lynshi/dotfiles/README.md

 2. [Version 2.0.605 (the latest version at time of writing) does not set the symlink correctly in `/usr/local/bin`.](https://github.com/GitCredentialManager/git-credential-manager/issues/570)

 ### Windows Subsystem for Linux
-On WSL, you should integrate with Git for Windows and skip `git.yaml` (i.e. set up `~/.gitconfig` manually).
+On WSL, you should install Git for Windows on Windows and use `gcm-wsl.yaml` to update `.gitconfig` to use Git for Windows for authentication.
+You can find the latest docs [here](https://github.com/GitCredentialManager/git-credential-manager/blob/main/docs/wsl.md#windows-subsystem-for-linux-wsl).
-See the [documentation](https://github.com/GitCredentialManager/git-credential-manager/blob/793a74cd540fb6030e2c7ee5e204f37a5f2a20d3/docs/wsl.md#windows-subsystem-for-linux-wsl) for details.
-Following the normal Linux installation workflow can result in errors like `"fatal: Unable to open a web page using xdg-open"` when performing `git` operations.